folkertdev/rust-rfcs/text/3720-labeled-match.md

 One could argue that the inability to directly translate switch fallthrough into rust is an instance of the [XY problem](https://xyproblem.info/), but many parsers, interpreters and other state machines just rely on this kind of control flow.

 A niche, but very valuable use case is [c2rust](https://github.com/immunant/c2rust), a tool that automatically translates C to rust.
 In many cases, a C `switch` cannot be automatically translated to a rust `match` due to implicit fallthroughs, so the translation produces an abomination of labeled blocks and loops: semantically correct, but hard to reason about.
 Currently, such cases have to be [cleaned up by hand](https://github.com/trifectatechfoundation/libbzip2-rs/pull/25), which is error-prone.
-Being able to lower such control flow, in most cases, to a labeled match greatly improves both the readability of the generated code, speeding up the porting process.
+Being able to lower such control flow, in most cases, to a `loop match` greatly improves both the readability of the generated code, speeding up the porting process.

-Many other parser, decoder and other lowlevel crates will similarly benefit from the ergonomics of labeled match.
+Many other parser, decoder and other lowlevel crates will similarly benefit from the ergonomics of `loop match`.

 ## Code generation